James Blackmon Jr.: Professional career

 Blackmon signed as an undrafted free agent with the Philadelphia 76ers on June 23, 2017.
 After some successful performances with the team during the 2017 NBA Summer League, he signed a training camp contract with them on August 30 that same year.
 He was waived in the preseason on October 14, 2017.

 On January 26, 2018, Blackmon was traded by the Delaware 87ers to the Wisconsin Herd in exchange for Shannon Brown and Cameron Oliver.

 He signed with VL Pesaro of the Lega Basket Serie A on August 6, 2018.

 On July 19, 2019, he has signed with Aquila Basket Trento of the Italian Lega Basket Serie A (LBA).

-On October 23, 2020, short after the beginning of the season, he signed a one year contract with Beşiktaş in the Turkish League and Basketball Champions League.
+On October 23, 2020, short after the beginning of the season, he signed a one-year contract with Beşiktaş in the Turkish League and Basketball Champions League.

 On July 8, 2021, he has signed with Pınar Karşıyaka of the Turkish Super League (BSL).

+On July 2, 2025, he has signed a 1-year deal with Leuven Bears of the BNXT League.
+3 years after his knee injury, he will continue his career in Belgium.